 From Whence Solar Energy Came

 When talking about solar energy, almost everyone immediately thinks about big and bulky panels on roofs in order to produce electricity for your household.
 However, the past, present, and future show that solar energy has never been just a one-trick pony.
-The futuristic spray-on solar panels to turn virtually anything into an energy-producer reinforces this best.
+There are many kinds of solar panels, and the futuristic spray-on solar panels to turn virtually anything into an energy-producer reinforces this best.

 Apart from different ways of harnessing the sun’s energy to heat places and do other things, serious development regarding solar energy is just about 150 years old.
 Different scientists in France, Britain, and India developed devices with lots of mirrors to concentrate light rays in order to heat water and produce steam.
-This is known as solar water heating, or solar thermal.
+This is known as solar water heating.

 Solar thermal was deemed to be effective in tropical climates like Algeria and in India, which both used lots of coal for its energy productions.
 However, when coal prices experienced a significant drop towards the end of the 19th century, development of solar thermal came to a halt, and was not followed too much any more.